 14.02 Use of Sick Leave.
-Sick leave will be used only in instances of non-job related employee or dependent illness or injury.
-Departmental management may at any time require a physician's statement to justify use of sick leave and/or to determine that an employee's return from absence due to illness or injury is sanctioned by the attending physician.
+Sick leave will be used only in instances of non-job related employee or dependent illness or injury and as provided by law.
+Departmental management may require a physician's statement to justify use of sick leave and/or to determine that an employee's return from absence due to illness or injury is sanctioned by the attending physician, to the extent required by law.
 Family medical and care leave will be administered in accordance with current Federal and State laws, and applicable Port policies